Fortisque/cs172-notes/lecture-09/index.md

 Given an input $$x$$, and a configuration $$\{q_{0}x\}$$, our machine works as follows:

-[I know this formatting is broken - I need to experiment a bit on putting math incode blocks - will be fixed later today]

 {% highlight text %}
 for each t ≥ 1:
     N := ∅